📄️ Configuring Providers

 📄️ Terraform State

-Terraform stores state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
-For a detailed understanding of terraform state, please visit the official docs.
+Terraform maintains a state that encapsulates information about the managed infrastructure and configuration.
+This state serves as a critical component, enabling Terraform to establish a correlation between real-world resources and the corresponding configuration, manage metadata, and optimize performance for large-scale infrastructures.
+For a comprehensive understanding of Terraform state, we recommend consulting the official documentation.

 📄️ Kubernetes RBAC

-The following gives some guidance around the suggested roles and permissions in Kubernetes for consumers.
-In all cases, to remove duplication, the permissions are defined as a ClusterRole and bound locally within a namespace.
+The following provides comprehensive guidance on the recommended roles and permissions in Kubernetes for consumers.
+To ensure a streamlined and efficient approach, all permissions are defined as a ClusterRole and bound locally within a namespace.

 📄️ Customize Job Template